 Nottinghamshire Healthcare NHS Foundation Trust is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 - Videos on pages do not always have suitable captions and audio description.
-This fails WCAG 2.1A success criteria 1.2.2 (Captions (Prerecorded).
-We plan to identify and fix these by March 2022.
+This fails WCAG 2.1A success criteria 1.2.2 (Captions (Pre-recorded)).

 How we tested this website

 This statement was prepared on 9 September 2020.
-It was last updated on 03 September 2021.
+It was last reviewed on 8 August 2023.